My role: Product Designer

 Client: Sveriges Radio

-I’ve been working with design systems at Sveriges Radio since 2019.
-I have created a design language, set up workflows, and ensured all components scale and work for over 2 million unique users every week.
+I worked with design systems at Sveriges Radio from 2019 to 2022.
+I created a design language, set up workflows, and ensured all components scale and work for over 2 million unique users every week.

 Establishing and maintaining an extensive design system for several platforms poses several complex challenges.
 How do you create a design language that works from the smallest phone to 4k TV?
 How do you charter for developers and designers with many different needs?
 Where does the one source of truth live?
 How do you document all platforms and pages while keeping it simple to find up-to-date design?